Banks hold back on restocking in weekly ECB funding

-FRANKFURT Banks took 124 billion euros (105.8 billioin pounds) one-week loans from the European Central Bank, roughly 1 billion euros less than in the previous week, showing they are so far not replacing crisis funds being paid back early to the ECB.
+FRANKFURT Banks took 124 billion euros in one-week loans from the European Central Bank, roughly 1 billion euros less than in the previous week, showing they are so far not replacing crisis funds being paid back early to the ECB.

 Tuesday's marginal decrease in one-week loans comes after the ECB said on Friday that banks would repay a total of 137.2 billion euros of the three-year loans they took about a year ago at the earliest opportunity on January 30.